OceanographyforEveryone/BeagleBox/README.md

 ###About the Beagle

 I named the first BeagleBox after the BeagleBone Black used to power it.
-Since the BeagleBox 2 no longer uses it, I'm going to declare that all future iterations of the BeagleBox are named for the *HMS Beagle*, in honor of one of the greatest field biologists of all time.
+Since the BeagleBox 2 no longer uses that SBC, I'm going to declare that all future iterations of the BeagleBox are named for the *HMS Beagle*, in honor of one of the greatest field biologists of all time.

 ###Acknowledgments